The UCAT (UKCAT) comprises of five sections

 Quantitative Reasoning 36 Questions 25 Mins

-The UCAT Quantitative Reasoning sub-test assesses logical-thinking abilities with regards to critically evaluating quantitative information.
-The section itself covers three major topic areas – problem solving, medical & research applications and data interpretation.
+The UCAT Quantitative Reasoning sub-test assesses logical-thinking abilities with regard to critically evaluating quantitative information.
+The section itself covers three major topic areas – problem solving, medical & research applications, and data interpretation.

 Decision Making 29 Questions 31 Mins

 The Decision Making Test evaluates the application of logic to arrive at a conclusion, as well as consider arguments and statistics.
 Questions will be associated with either text, charts, graphs, tables, or diagrams, with additional information embedded within the question itself.

 - Content/Skills covered Logical inference, Data interpretation, Argument assessment

 - Total time 31 minutes

 The Situational Judgement sub-test measures your ability to recognise important factors in real-world situations and comprehending ways to resolve conflicts.
 It also determines how closely your responses aligns with the General Medical Council’s values.

 - Content/Skills covered Ethical scenario analysis, Teamwork, Conflict resolution skills

 - Total time 26 minutes